-- Article 7: Zoning Amendment Related to Project Area in the FMUOD-1 To see if the Town will vote to approve certain amendments to the Westwood Zoning Bylaw Section 9.5.9.1 [Minimum Project Area] under the Flexible Multiple Use Overlay District (FMUOD-1) also known as the University Avenue Business District from 30 acres to 10 acres. - 1) Amend Section 9.5.9 [Alternative Dimensions Table] to decrease the minimum project area in the FMUOD-1 from 30 acres to 10 acres by amending Section 9.5.9.1 to read as follows:
+- 4) Amend the Official Zoning Map to correct the depiction of the UAMUD (University Avenue Mixed Use Overlay) District by extending the delineation of UAMUD to cover a ~3,600 SF rear portion of a parcel of land on Whitewood Road near the intersection of the former Blue Hill Drive shown on Assessor's Parcel Map 33 as Lot 51, so that the Official Zoning Map is consistent with the previously adopted Master Development Plan referenced in Section 9.7 of the Zoning Bylaw. - Article 7: Zoning Amendment Related to Project Area in the FMUOD-1 To see if the Town will vote to approve certain amendments to the Westwood Zoning Bylaw Section 9.5.9.1 [Minimum Project Area] under the Flexible Multiple Use Overlay District (FMUOD-1) also known as the University Avenue Business District from 30 acres to 10 acres, or take any action in relation thereto. - 1) Amend Section 9.5.9 [Alternative Dimensions Table] to decrease the minimum project area in the FMUOD-1 from 30 acres to 10 acres, and to add a footnote to Minimum Project Area that reads "Minimum Project Area shall include contiguous parcels and parcels separated by a roadway or railroad right-of-way that are effectively contiguous."

-FMUOD
+To Amend Section 9.5.9.1 as follows: (bold italics denotes new language, words to be removed have strikethrough)

-1 2 3 4 5 6 7

-9.5.9.1 Minimum Project Area 1 10 acres 5 acres 10 acres 5 acres 5 acres 1 acre 1 acre
+FMUOD 1 FMUOD 2 FMUOD 3 FMUOD 4 FMUOD 5 FMUOD 6 FMUOD 7 9.5.9.1 Minimum Project Area 30 acres 5 acres 10 acres 5 acres 5 acres 1 acre 1 acre